Why partner with us?

 Spirax Group

-Spirax Group’s support has enabled Engineers Without Borders UK to deliver against our mission to radically transform the culture of engineering, providing Spirax Group’s staff, skills based volunteer opportunities including reviewing and judging for the Engineering for People Design Challenge.
+Spirax Group’s support enabled Engineers Without Borders UK to deliver against our mission to radically transform the culture of engineering, providing Spirax Group’s staff, skills based volunteer opportunities including reviewing and judging for the Engineering for People Design Challenge.

 Our collaborators